pearl-core/pearl/README.md

 ## Structure of a Pearl package ##
-Your own git repository can contain an **optional** directory named *pearl-metadata* used by Pearl to integrate the package with the Pearl environment.
+Your own git repository can contain an **optional** directory named *pearl-config* used by Pearl to integrate the package with the Pearl environment.

     / (package root)
     │
-    ├── pearl-metadata (optional directory)
+    ├── pearl-config (optional directory)
     │   │
     │   ├── install.sh
     │   ├── config.sh